Skip to content

 Each trucking sub-segment has its own economic structure and compliance overlay.
 The engagement model — fixed-fee, written scope, named ProAdvisor, work in your own QuickBooks file — stays consistent.

-Single-truck operations under own authority or leased to a motor carrier.
-IFTA, per-diem, Schedule C bookkeeping, factoring reconciliation, RPM/CPM for the truck.
-The reference case for owner-operator accounting.
+Single-truck operations under their own authority or leased to a motor carrier.
+IFTA, per-diem, Schedule C bookkeeping, factoring reconciliation, and RPM/CPM for the truck — the reference case for owner-operator accounting.

-Drivers operating company equipment under lease-to-own contracts.
-Heavily scrutinized classification — we coordinate with your attorney on whether the arrangement holds up as 1099 or should be restructured.
-Bookkeeping supports whichever classification is determined.
+Drivers operating company equipment under lease-to-own contracts — a heavily scrutinized classification.
+We coordinate with your attorney on whether the arrangement holds up as 1099 or should be restructured, and the bookkeeping supports whichever classification is determined.

 Owner-operated small fleets with mixed driver structures (some company drivers, some owner-operators).
-Per-truck P&L, multi-truck IFTA, equipment register, fleet-level cost-per-mile reporting, owner-operator settlement processing.
+Per-truck P&L, multi-truck IFTA, an equipment register, fleet-level cost-per-mile reporting, and owner-operator settlement processing.

-Established carriers with TMS integration, fleet maintenance shops, dedicated dispatchers, full payroll for drivers and back-office.
+Established carriers with TMS integration, maintenance shops, dispatchers, and full payroll for drivers and back office.
 Operations-level reporting, lane profitability, asset utilization, often QuickBooks Enterprise with class tracking by truck.

 Brokers earning margin between shipper rate and carrier pay.
-Different revenue model than carriers (margin-based, not freight-revenue based), distinct accounting for shipper receivables and carrier payables, broker bond accounting, carrier vetting documentation.
+A different revenue model than carriers (margin-based, not freight-revenue based), with distinct accounting for shipper receivables and carrier payables, broker-bond accounting, and carrier-vetting documentation.

-Hazmat, refrigerated, flatbed, oversize/overweight, tanker, intermodal, last-mile delivery.
-Each has specialty insurance, equipment, route considerations, and rate premiums.
-Bookkeeping adapts to the specialty rather than forcing a generic template.
+Hazmat, refrigerated, flatbed, oversize/overweight, tanker, intermodal, and last-mile delivery.
+Each carries specialty insurance, equipment, route considerations, and rate premiums, so the bookkeeping adapts to the specialty rather than forcing a generic template.

 Trucking accounting, done by an expert.